Explore more blogs

 • Intuitive backend management

-Even less tech-savvy donors will enjoy the ease these services offer.
-Features like real-time push notifications, the ability to set a max bid that allows the app to bid for them, and a swift checkout process make these services worth implementing.
+Even donors who aren't tech-savvy will appreciate how easy these services are to use.
+Features like real-time push notifications, automated max bids, and a swift checkout process make them well worth implementing.

-💪 Pro tip: Givebutter has everything you need to host a stress-free silent auction that's fun for you and your donors!
-Plus, Givebutter’s free auction software for nonprofits integrates directly with dozens more free fundraising tools that make managing donations, promoting your event, and selling tickets a breeze.
+💪 Pro tip: Givebutter has everything you need to host a stress-free silent auction that's fun for both you and your donors!
+Plus, Givebutter’s free auction software for nonprofits integrates directly with several fundraising tools to make managing donations, promoting your event, and selling tickets a breeze.

 3. Promote, promote, promote 📣